tejiri4/MyService/README.md

 A porfolio app which display a summary of a software developer, skills, contact and projects done.

+## Stacks

+- React
+- Jest

+## How to manually test the app

+- Clone the Repository
+- Run npm install to install dependencies
+- Run npm start to see a local display of the application
+- Run npm test

 ## Available Scripts

 In the project directory, you can run: